1989 Pacific typhoon season: Typhoon Jack

-On December 25, a level two tropical cyclone condition of readiness was issued for Guam as Typhoon Jack stalled about 320 km east of the territory.
-On December 26, several B-52s were relocated from Anderson Air Force Base to Okinawa and the United States Navy ordered vessels to ride out the storm at sea.
-Banks across Guam were also closed that day and officials in Saipan advised residents to stock up on emergency supplies.
-Following the storm's dramatic weakening on December 27, it was no longer deemed a major threat to the region.
+On December 25, a level two tropical cyclone condition of readiness was issued for Guam as Jack stalled about 320 km east of the territory.
+Residents were advised to obtain emergency supplies, the United States Air Force relocated B-52 bombers to Okinawa, and the United States Navy ordered its large vessels to sea.
+Banks on Guam were also closed, while officials on Saipan advised residents to stock emergency supplies.
+Jack remained offshore, and its abrupt weakening on December 27 ended the immediate threat to the Mariana Islands.